AdobeDocs/mobile-services.fr-FR/help/xamarin/c-android/methods-android.md

 * **SetSmallIconResourceId(int resourceId)**

    (4.2 ou version ultérieure) Définit la petite icône utilisée pour les notifications créées par le SDK.
-Cette icône s'affiche dans la barre d'état et est l'image secondaire affichée lorsque l'utilisateur voit la notification complète dans le centre de notification.
+This icon displays in the status bar and is the secondary image shown when the user sees the complete notification in the notification center.

    * Voici la syntaxe de cette méthode :